Nightjar LogoSign in

 Showing products on four different body types quadruples model costs.
 From $2,500 for a single model to $10,000 or more for diverse representation.
 That math used to limit which brands could afford inclusive imagery.

-Most successful brands now use traditional shoots for 10-20% of their content and AI for the remaining 80-90%.
-The hero shots, the campaign imagery, the brand storytelling still comes from real photoshoots.
-The catalog scale, the secondary angles, the diverse body type variations come from AI.
+A common pattern: brands reserve traditional shoots for hero imagery and brand campaigns and use AI for catalog scale, secondary angles, and body-type variations.
+The hero shots, the campaign imagery, and the brand storytelling still come from real photoshoots.
+The catalog scale, the secondary angles, and the diverse body type variations come from AI.

 Approach200 SKUs, 4 images each (800 total)Timeline